This post is sponsored by Arla foods.

 - Roughly "cut-up" the vegetables with scissors.

-- Add the Arla Havarti Herbs and Spices, and mix together.
+Add the cheese, and mix together.

 - Set aside to cool off slightly.